 Western Toads are usually green or brown.
 They have a light stripe down the middle of the back and reddish-brown ‘warts’ on the back, sides and upper limbs.
 Newly hatched tadpoles and toadlets are black.

-Male Western Toads in most of Alberta have vocal sacs and produce loud trills (advertisement calls) during the breeding season; they belong to the “Calling population”.
-Western Toads in the Northwest Territories (NWT) do not possess vocal sacs and belong to the “Non-calling population”.
+Male Western Toads in most of Alberta have vocal sacs and produce loud trills (advertisement calls) during the breeding season; those in the NWT do not.

 Length: Newly hatched tadpole, 1 cm (0.4 in); Adult (snout to vent), 5 to 12 cm (1.9 to 4.7 in)